Mounayer/Algorithm_Profiler/README.md

 ## Fastest Sort For Each Data Size

-If you would liek to see the results of the fastest Sorting algorithm for each of the data sizes I tested on my system, you can do so here: [Fastest Algorithms For Each Data Size](https://github.com/Mounayer/Algorithm_Profiler/blob/main/Algorithm%20Profiler/Fastest.md)
+If you would like to see the results of the fastest Sorting algorithm for each of the data sizes I tested on my system, you can do so here: [Fastest Algorithms For Each Data Size](https://github.com/Mounayer/Algorithm_Profiler/blob/main/Algorithm%20Profiler/Fastest.md)

 ## Graphing